 \subsection{Effects of accretion disk}

-The effects of accretion disks and DM spikes are distinguishable, as they exhibit different characteristics at various orbital stages and frequency ranges.
-In the early stages and at larger orbital separations, the accretion disk effect dominates; whereas during the final stages and at smaller orbital separations, the DM spike effect becomes more significant~\cite{Becker:2022wlo}.
+The dynamical imprints of accretion disks and DM spikes are physically distinguishable, as they dominate at different orbital stages and GW frequency bands.
+Specifically, at larger orbital separations during the early inspiral phase, the gaseous interaction from the accretion disk plays a dominant role.
+Conversely, as the binary separation shrinks in the late inspiral stages, the environmental influence of the DM spike becomes increasingly significant~\cite{Becker:2022wlo}.
 In our study, we comprehensively consider the net effect of the DM spike and the accretion disk on the BBH system.
-As the secondary BH traverses the accretion disk, it is subjected to gaseous dynamical friction, which is conventionally described by the Ostriker formalism~\cite{Ostriker_1999,10.1093/mnras/stac1294,Zwick:2025ine}:
+As the secondary BH traverses the accretion disk, it is subjected to gaseous friction, which is conventionally described by the Ostriker formalism~\cite{Ostriker_1999,10.1093/mnras/stac1294,Zwick:2025ine}:

 with

 where $v_{rel}$ stands for the relative velocity between the secodary BH and the disk.
 Here $c_b$ is the sound speed of the gas in the disk. $\ln \Lambda$ is regarded as the Coulomb logarithm of the Ostriker model in accretion disk~\cite{Trani:2025edb,Li:2024gfi}.